 Final thoughts on the Fairmont Chateau Lake Louise

 If you’re visiting the Canadian Rockies, Banff is definitely one of the best central locations to base yourself.
-But since you won’t want to see the Rockies without experiencing Lake Louise, I would recommend at least one night here at the Chateau, although you should really stay 2-3 if your budget allows.
+But since you won’t want to see the Rockies without experiencing Lake Louise, I would recommend at least one night here at the Chateau, if you can splurge, although you should really stay 2-3 if your budget allows.

-The price is higher, but you’ll get more out of your stay than any couple of hours visit, especially if you value hiking around Lake Louise and getting up to Moraine Lake.
+The price is very high, but you’ll get more out of your stay than any couple of hours visit, especially if you value hiking around Lake Louise and getting up to Moraine Lake.

 Relax and enjoy the luxury resort activities, see the lake up close at sunrise and at sunset before the masses arrive.
 Sit by the water’s edge in the evening or stroll around the lake by first light.
 A stay at the Fairmont Chateau Lake Louise is the best place to do any of that and is truly a stay you won’t soon forget.